MusicDin/kubitect/docs/getting-started/other/local-development.md

 ## Step 3: Local development

-By default, Kubitect creates and manages clusters in the Kubitect's home directory (`~/.kubitect`) and pulls the required source code from the official git repository.
+By default, Kubitect creates and manages clusters in the Kubitect's home directory (`~/.kubitect`).
-However, this approach can be inconvenient for active development, as all changes must be pushed to the git repository before they can be used.

-To address this, the Kubitect CLI tool includes a `--local` option that can be used with most commands, such as `apply` or `destroy`.
-When the `--local` option is used, a cluster is created within the current directory, and the source code from the current directory is used instead of being pulled from the remote repository.
+However, for development purposes, it is often more convenient to have all resources created in the current directory.

+If you want to create a new cluster in the current directory, you can use the `--local` flag when applying the configuration.
+When you create a cluster using the `--local` flag, its name will be prefixed with *local*.
+This prefix is added to prevent any conflicts that might arise when creating new virtual resources.

 ```sh
 kubitect apply --local